beam-me-upscotty/The-Game-of-Chances/README.md

 # Game
 An android game on Rock-Paper-scissor, Coin toss and Dice roll...
-FOR FRAGMENTS

-I created this app to learn the concept of fragments in android and to apply it in all possible ways.
+I created this app to learn the concept of fragments in android and to apply use them as tabs in a ViewPager

 The project has only one activity